 About SAHSSISupported Accommodation and Homelessness Services Shoalhaven Illawarra

-SAHSSI is a not for profit organisation providing social services in the Illawarra Shoalhaven.
+SAHSSI is a not for profit Specialist Homelessness Service supporting vulnerable women and families in the Illawarra and Shoalhaven regions

 In October 2014, Wollongong and Warilla Women’s Refuges merged to create Supported Accommodation and Homelessness Services Shoalhaven Illawarra (SAHSSI).